 Students select one of two sequences: Broadcast News or Radio-Television Producing.
 Coursework in the Electronic Media sequences during the first two years is similar.
 Specialization occurs during the last two years.

 Drake’s Broadcast News major serves students who are considering careers in the news and public affairs departments of radio and television stations, cable television and news networks, bureaus and services.
-Students gain the knowledge and hands-on experience necessary to be a successful producer, news anchor, videographer, tape editor or reporter.
+Students gain the knowledge and hands-on experience necessary to be a successful producer, news anchor, videographer, video editor or reporter.

 Electronic Media students help operate 94.1 “The Dog” KDRA-LP heard in Des Moines and worldwide on the Web.
 First-semester students may host a program following some basic training.

 Students produce programs for the The College Channel, seen across greater Des Moines.
 Senior capstone students produce DrakeLINE, a weekly newscast for cable and Internet, every spring semester.

 All Electronic Media students are offered a variety of ways to get involved as early as the first semester.
 Internship opportunities are readily available in Des Moines and surrounding communities.

 About 80 students register in Electronic Media sequences.
 The typical class size is fewer than 15.